Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 ## Example Code

-You can [download](/download_files//sbp/Space-Data-Model-Example.zip) the code used with the example below.
-See `MainEmbeddedOne2Many` , `MainEmbeddedOne2One` , `MainNonEmbeddedOne2Many` , `MainNonEmbeddedOne2One` and `MainJDBC` demonstrating each scenario 	described below.
+You can [download](/download_files//sbp/Space-Data-Model-Example.zip) the code used with the examples below.
+See `MainEmbeddedOne2Many`, `MainEmbeddedOne2One`, `MainNonEmbeddedOne2Many`, `MainNonEmbeddedOne2One`, and `MainJDBC` that demonstrate each scenario described below.

 ## Remote vs. Collocated Client

-The examples below can be used with a client accessing a remote space or a "collocated client" running within the space - e.g. a [DistributedTask]({{%latestjavaurl%}}/task-execution-over-the-space.html) implementation or a [service]({{%latestjavaurl%}}/executor-based-remoting.html) method invoked in a broadcast mode.
-The collocated client will reduce the serialization and network overhead.
-When using the collocated client approach with the non-embedded model you should use the same [routing field]({{%latestjavaurl%}}/routing-in-partitioned-spaces.html) value for associated objects (parent-child).
+The examples below can be used with a client accessing a remote space or a co-located client running within the Space, such as a [DistributedTask]({{%latestjavaurl%}}/task-execution-over-the-space.html) implementation or a [service]({{%latestjavaurl%}}/executor-based-remoting.html) method invoked in a broadcast mode.
+The co-located client reduces the serialization and network overhead.
+When using the co-located client approach with the non-embedded model, you should use the same [routing field]({{%latestjavaurl%}}/routing-in-partitioned-spaces.html) value for associated objects (parent-child).

 ## One-to-One Relationship

-With this example there is One-to-One relationship between the **Author** and the **Book** entity - An Author may have one Book.
+With this example, there is a one-to-one relationship between the **Author** and the **Book** entity; An author may have one (1) book.

-Users may search for:
+Users can search for:

-- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching Authors).
+- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching authors).
-- An Author with a specific **Book**.
+- An **Author** with a specific **Book**.

-When using JDBC to query for all the **Books** an **Author** with a specific last name your SQL query would look like this:
+When using JDBC to query for all the **Books** related to an **Author** with a specific last name, the SQL query will look like this:

 ```java
 select Book.id , Author.id,Author.lastName from Book, Author WHERE Author.lastName='AuthorX' AND Book.authorId = Author.id
 ```

 The main problem with this approach is the execution time.
-The more **Books** or **Authors** you have the time to execute the query will grow.
-Using the Space API with the embedded and non-embedded model will provide much better performance that will not be affected when having large amount of **Books** or **Authors** .
+The more **Books** or **Authors** you have, the greater the time required to execute the query.
+Using the Space API with the embedded and non-embedded model provides much better performance, which isn't affected if there are many **Books** or **Authors**.

-Let's compare the JDBC approach to the embedded and non-embedded model:
+We can compare the JDBC approach to the embedded and non-embedded models.

 ### Embedded Model

-With the embedded model the root Space object is the **Author**.
-It has a **Book** object embedded.
-The representation of these Entities looks like this:
+In the embedded model, the root Space object is the **Author**, and has a **Book** object embedded.
+The representation of these entities looks like this:

 {{% accordion %}}
 {{% accord title="Java"%}}